How to Perform Mobile Website Testing

 Note: This method only simulates standard viewports in the Chrome browser.
 However, it is not the most accurate way to test the mobile version of a website, as it is just a device simulation.
 It cannot simulate all aspects of a real mobile device.

-Method 2: Using BrowserStack’s Real Device Cloud for Live Mobile Web Testing on Real Android and iOS Devices
+Method 2: Using a Real Device Cloud for Mobile Website Testing

 The most effective and accurate way of running mobile web tests is to test them on real devices.
 This helps developers and testers evaluate how a website behaves in mobile browsers installed on actual Android or iOS smartphones.